-RV spring shakedown primer
+RV Doctor: RV spring shakedown primer - RV Travel

 By Gary Bunzer

-Now that spring has finally arrived and, hopefully, memories of a long, cold winter begin to wane (or at least very soon), many of us get antsy for that first RV excursion of the season.
+Now that spring is almost here and, hopefully, memories of a long, cold winter begin to wane, many of us get antsy for that first RV excursion of the season.
 Holed up all winter, we’ve been making travel plans, waiting for the trees to blossom, the birds to chirp and the campgrounds to open.

 The majority of us readied our coaches last fall for storage; some fully winterized for colder temperatures.
 After each period of non-use, regardless if the RV was winterized for sub-freezing temperatures or simply stored in the driveway, every coach must be properly prepped for use prior to simply taking off down the highway.
 Many call this preparation process the “spring shakedown.”
 It involves a few detailed tasks, best addressed in a systematic manner so nothing falls through the cracks.
 So block out a few days, gather a few maintenance supplies and get ready for another season of fun RV travel!